hyunjoonbok/Python-Projects/README.md

 *Note: Data used in the projects (accessed under data directory) is for demonstration purposes only*

+## Motivation
+This repository would be a shortcut to who wants to improve data-science skills to next-level, as it contains a numerious real-life data science example and notebooks created by @hyunjoonbok and revised from state-of-the-art codes.

+As Python is nowadays for #DataScience.
+I have managed to use the best out of Python to use its full functionality for not only simple EDA, but building a complex ML/DL models.

 ## Table of contents
 * [Machine Learning](#general-info)